 Mya japonica, a species originating from the northern Pacific region.

 Soft-shell clams can grow up to 150 mm and typically live in sand, mud and gravel in shallow sub-tidal and intertidal zones.
 The clam exists beneath the soil surface burying itself up to 50 cm deep.
-It uses long siphons, which pump water for respiration, feeding and spawning.
+It uses long siphons which pump water for respiration, feeding and spawning.

 It is very important that the clams are not collected or moved to other locations.

-Taking and possessing of soft-shell clams prohibited
+Taking and possessing soft-shell clams prohibited

 Following the recent detection of soft-shell clam, and in accordance with Section 270 of the Living Marine Resources Management Act 1995,

-The Order formally prohibits the taking and possession of soft-shell clams in Tasmania by unauthorised persons.
-The Order has been issued to control and prevent the spread and introduction, or re-introduction of soft-shell clams (Mya japonica) into areas of State waters.
-Anyone finding what they suspect to be a soft-shell clam are encouraged to contact DPIPWE on telephone at 6165 3777 or email: email@example.com Supplying a photograph of the suspected soft-shell clam will assist in identification.
+The Order formally prohibits the taking and possession of soft-shell clams in Tasmania by any unauthorised persons.
+The Order has been issued to control and prevent the spread of soft-shell clams (Mya japonica) within areas of Tasmanian State waters or to interstate regions.

-Mya japonica - soft-shell clam - top view
+Mya japonica - soft-shell clam - top view - copyright: TMAG

-Mya japonica - soft-shell clam - base view
+Mya japonica - soft-shell clam - base view -

-Mya japonica - soft-shell clam - close ups
+Mya japonica - soft-shell clam - close ups -